Simple Direct Funerals is a little different - but in a good way

-The second aspect was how complicated arranging a funeral could be.
+The second issue I saw was how complicated arranging a funeral could be.
 There was lots of forms to fill out and questions to answer.
 It wouldn’t take too long for families to start feeling overwhelmed.
-This was another technique that helped funeral directors add things.
+This was another technique that helped funeral directors add costs.

-At a time when families were mourning and vulnerable, their process that appeared to be so professional and comprehensive was actually a way to make money.
-Because everything a funeral home could do for the family meant more income.
+At a time when families were mourning and vulnerable, the funeral home’s process, that appeared to be so professional and comprehensive, was actually a way to make money.
+Because everything a funeral home could do for the family meant more income for them.

 The process families go through with us is completely opposite.
 We have two forms – one for a cremation or burial and one for the Death Certificate.
 It only takes a few minutes to complete and it’s all done.

-I am more than happy to discuss with families additional things they may want to do – like a memorial service.
-However, I am not usually involved personally, so there is no financial gain for me.
+I am more than happy to discuss with families additional things they may want to do – like help with a memorial service.
 My goal is for families to be able to have a funeral they want.